S4IL21/web2app/README.md

 ```

 You can specify the `icon` object as a path to an icon, a PIL.Image object, or a BytesIO containing valid image data.

+# Made it so you can also use local html files - S4IL